The Valiant Swabian

 Viking, 384 pages

-Segrè has placed at the heart of his story seven key physicists.
+Segrè looks at seven key physicists.
 One of them, Wolfgang Pauli, did not actually attend the 1932 meeting.
 Three others of Pauli's generation (ages 25 to 31) were present in Copenhagen: Paul Dirac, Werner Heisenberg, and Max Delbrück.
-To balance these four young revolutionaries, Segrè includes three older (ages 46 to 53) participants among his magnificent seven: Niels Bohr, Paul Ehrenfest, and Lise Meitner.
+To balance these four young revolutionaries, Segrè includes three older (ages 46 to 53) participants: Niels Bohr, Paul Ehrenfest, and Lise Meitner.

-The year 1932 was pivotal in the development of modern quantum mechanics.
+The year 1932 was pivotal for quantum mechanics.
 The theoretical foundations had been laid down, from Max Planck's great 1900 paper implying the quantization of energy through Pauli's postulating of the neutrino at the end of 1930.
-Now the experimentalists were beginning to take over from the theorists.
-Mere weeks before the 1932 conference, James Chadwick observed neutrons.
+Now the experimentalists were taking over.
+Weeks before the 1932 conference, James Chadwick observed neutrons.
 In the summer of that year, Carl Anderson observed the positron, postulated by Dirac in 1928.
 Experimental results then came thick and fast.

 The year 1932 was preceded by a long theoretical slog that culminated with a sensational burst of creativity from 1925 to 1930: Heisenberg's matrix mechanics, Schrödinger's wave mechanics, Pauli's exclusion principle, Heisenberg's uncertainty principle, and Dirac's relativistic equation.
 It was followed by the great experiments: Anderson's positron, the splitting of the atom, Fermi's chain reaction, the Bomb.